Skip to content

 • A contact record will be created using the email address that the buyer entered on the checkout page, if a record with that email address doesn't exist already.

-• If your subscription includes marketing contacts, new contacts will automatically be set as marketing contacts.
+• If your subscription includes marketing contacts (contacts you’ll engage with through HubSpot’s marketing tools each month (e.g., marketing emails, ads)), new contacts will automatically be set as marketing contacts.
 You can create a workflow to set existing contacts as marketing contacts upon payment.

 • If you don't want contacts making payments to be set as marketing contacts, learn how to set contacts as non-marketing, including creating a workflow to automate that process.

 • A deal record will be created in your HubSpot account and the deal amount will be updated to the payment total, including any applied discounts.
-For recurring payments, a new deal record will not be created every time recurring payments are processed, but those payments will appear on the subscription record.
+For recurring payments, a new deal record will not be created every time recurring payments are processed, but those payments are displayed on the subscription record.

 • When a buyer purchases recurring line items using a payment link or quote: